nums-project/nums/CONTRIBUTING.md

 We encourage you to follow the `nums.numpy.api.arange` implementation as a reference.

-#### Steps for debugging NumS on MPI Backend with PyCharm
+#### Steps for debugging NumS on MPI Backend with PyCharm professional
-* You would need PyCharm professional (free for students and academics) (check this if this is still true)
 * Go to Run -> Edit Configurations, there you will find a template for Python Debug Server.
 * check the box that says "allow parallel run" and also follow the step 1 in the template that has instructions on how to install `pydevd_pycharm`.
 Leave everything else intact in the template.